Drumstick Metronome is a MIDI based metronome using the ALSA sequencer.

 - Tempo: speed of the music, expressed in quarters by minute (Mälzel Metronome units).

-Configuration dialog (Preferences)
+Configuration dialog (Settings)

 - Automatic ports connection on startup.
 If checked, the chosen input and output ports selected below are remembered for the next program run.